Overseas Family School (Elementary) offers the International Primary Curriculum to students from Grade 1 to Grade 5.

 The development of language is central to a student's intellectual, social and emotional growth, and is seen as a key element enabling students to access the curriculum.
 Learners construct meaning based on their previous knowledge, attitudes, experiences and abilities.
 English language skills are developed across the curriculum; the strands of written, oral and visual language are interrelated and interdependent.
 Language learning is most effective when learners are engaged in the meaningful use of language in authentic contexts.
 In Reading, to best meet the needs of our students they are assessed and lessons are planned according to their needs.
 Reading is taught through a balanced program that allows students to develop their reading and comprehension skills.
 Students who need additional support are provided support by a Reading Support teacher.

 All students have five lessons of Mathematics per week, including one period of Coding.
-Students in Grades 2 to 5 are assessed within the first few weeks of school to determine their mathematical understanding.
-Based on this data and teacher recommendations students are then assigned a Mathematics teacher and performance group.
+Students in Grade 2 to 5 are assessed within the first few weeks of school to determine their mathematical understanding.
+Based on this data, previous assessment results and teacher recommendations, students are then assigned a Mathematics teacher and performance group.
 Emphasis is placed on meeting the students at their level of understanding, tailoring a program that suits their needs and helping them reach their full potential.
-Grade 1 students have Mathematics with their home base teacher.
+Grade 1 students have Mathematics with their homebase teacher.

 Overseas Family School acknowledges the significant research and evidence on the importance of maintaining and developing each child's mother tongue wherever possible.
 The Mother Tongue program at Overseas Family School aims to maintain and further develop students' mother tongue within the school program, primarily utilising elements of relevant national curriculum and making links to the IPC Units of Work where appropriate.
 Students work on the four strands of language: Speaking, Listening, Reading and Writing.

 Mother Tongue program teachers are trained teachers in the mother tongue they teach.
-There are 14 mother tongue languages offered: Danish, Dutch, Finnish, French, German, Hebrew, Italian, Japanese, Korean, Mandarin, Norwegian, Russian, Spanish and Swedish.
+There are 15 mother tongue languages offered: Danish, Dutch, Finnish, French, German, Hebrew, Italian, Japanese, Korean, Mandarin, Norwegian, Portuguese, Russian, Spanish and Swedish.
 Students have four hours of Mother Tongue lessons per week.

 Students proficient in English can choose to learn a new language, choosing from French, German, Hindi, Mandarin and Spanish.
 Foreign Language classes operate at the same time as the Mother Tongue classes.

 As an international school, we have many nationalities and cultures in our student population.
 Even though most of our students are already bilingual or trilingual, we believe that continuing to learn languages enhances communication as well as cultural understanding.
 Our classes are taught by highly qualified staff members who make language learning fun and engaging.
-The beginner levels focus mostly on oral skills, with a balanced emphasis on reading, writing, listening and speaking at the language higher levels.
-For maximum benefit, students are encouraged to stay with their chosen language for the entire academic year.
+The beginner levels focus mostly on oral skills, while higher language levels place a balanced emphasis on reading, writing, listening, and speaking.

-Overseas Famiy School offers students for whom English is not their first language instruction from specialist teachers trained to teach elementary classroom as well as SPP (English).
+Overseas Family School offers students for whom English is not their first language instruction from specialist teachers trained to teach English as an Additional Language to elementary classrooms.

 Students can participate in pre-season trials to be selected for our competitive sports teams (OFS Tigers) and take part in the Athletic Conference of Singapore International Schools (ACSIS).
 With the exception of our Competitive Swim Team and Girls Gymnastics Team, the OFS Tigers train twice a week within the ACSIS season for the particular sport and age group.

-SMMs permitting, students can participate in our After School Homebase Session, to widen their personal interests.
-Students will participate in fun activities such as arts and craft, STEM activities and much more.
+Students can participate in our Extra Curricular Activities (ECAs), to widen their personal interests.
 These sessions are held once a week.
-Additional opportunities include our annual Musical Production for Grades 4 and 5 students, Junior Student Council (Grade 5), music ensembles, lunchtime sports and Enrichment Program activities.
+Students will join others from their grade levels and rotate through different activities like origami, drawing, book club, readers’ theatre, quiz club and much more.
+Additional opportunities include our annual Musical Production for Grades 4 and 5 students, music ensembles, lunchtime sports and Enrichment Program activities.